Structured vs unstructured data management

 Storage and availability

-With the data sorted, it now needs to be stored in a suitable location with attributes that make it easily and automatically accessible.
+Now that the data has been organised, it now requires storing in a suitable location with the correct attributes that make it automatically and easily accessible.

-Storage locations include general cloud storage such as Microsoft Azure or AWS S3 or on-premise data lakes.
-These both allow the information to be stored in its "natural" state - which is to say there's no need to try and put it into database format - and also make it available for automated querying through APIs.
+There are a number of storage location to choose from which includes general cloud storage like Microsoft Azure or AWS S3 or on-premise data lakes.
+When the information resides here, it is able to be stored in its "natural" state, which means there is no need to store it in a database format, but also allows it to be available for automated querying through APIs.

-When considering which type of storage to use, it's also worth taking into account how frequently the data being stored is accessed.
-If it's relatively infrequent, it should probably be put into "cold" storage, which is frequently much cheaper than if it's kept readily accessible at all times - although is slower to access initially when you finally do need to query it.
+When thinking about which type of storage to utilise, it's worth considering how frequently the data that is being stored is accessed.
+For example, if it's relatively frequent, it might need to be put in "cold" storage, which is usually much cheaper than if it is kept in storage that makes the information accessible at all times.
+However, in this "cold" storage it will be slower to access initially when you do need to sift through it and query it.